CARTAvis/carta-package/Snapcraft/README.md

 ## Create a CARTA Snap

 CARTA can be built and run as a [Snap](https://snapcraft.io/).
-It could be convenient for development and testing.
+It could be convenient for development and testing, or for running CARTA on a non-supported Linux platform.

 The CARTA snapcraft file is currently configured to use `v3.0.0-beta.3` of the carta-backend and carta-frontend.